pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/distributors.rst

 Methods: ``publish_repo``, ``cancel_publish_repo``

-The distributor's role in publishing a repository is to take the units currently in the repository, be it from a sync, uploaded, or copied from another repository, and make them available outside of the Pulp server.
+The distributor's role in publishing a repository is to take the units currently in the repository and make them available outside of the Pulp server.
 The approach for how that is done will vary based on needs.
 The typical approach is to serve the repository over HTTP/HTTPS.
 However, it is also possible to use a variety of other protocols depending on the nature of the content being served or the specific needs of a deployment.

 The :term:`conduit` passed to the publish call provides the necessary methods to query the content in a repository.
 In the event a directory of the repository's content must be created, it is